 This is the place on Kauai to get views of hundreds (even thousands) of seabirds who stop here to breed or rest.
 Different birds can be seen at various times of the year, so check this website to plan your visit if there is something in particular you want to see.
 Laysan Albatrosses, Red-footed Boobies, Brown Boobies, Red-tailed and White-tailed Tropicbirds, Great Frigatebirds, and Wedge-tailed Shearwaters can all be seen at the refuge.

 I was there in July and I saw everything except for Laysan Albatrosses and Brown Boobies.

-In terms of photography here, your best bet is to take shots of birds in flight overhead.
+In terms of photography, your best bet is to take shots of birds in flight.
 At any given time, I had 10-40 birds flying around above me!
-The cliffs across the water are covered in birds, but they are a bit far for decent shots.
-Unfortunately one downside of superzoom cameras is they aren’t generally that great for flight shots so please bear with these photos!
+The cliffs across the water are covered in birds, but they are too far for decent shots.

-Also, you must check on the ground under trees and plants around the parking lots and viewing areas, as some birds will nest there hidden in plain view!
+Also, check on the ground under trees and plants around the parking lots and viewing areas, as some birds will nest there hidden in plain view!

 You can also see some of these seabirds at beaches and as you’re driving around Kauai, so keep your eyes peeled overhead while you’re touring around the island.

 The Kilauea Wildlife Refuge is currently open from Tuesday-Saturday from 10am-4pm and has a $5 entry fee.
 There is an interpretive center and washrooms.

 I was surprised to find out that songbirds are relatively few and far between on Kauai.
 Once I started doing some research I learned that this is sometimes how it is on islands.
 You have the few endemic species (which in this case are either extinct or declining) and you have the introduced species.

 In my case, I was only able to see the introduced species.
 This is what I saw and what you can expect to see with little to moderate effort: